-Everette Sands begins his second season with the Gamecocks.
+Everette Sands begins his fourth season with the Gamecocks.
 He was named running backs coach at South Carolina on January 16, 2012.

 Sands came to South Carolina after spending the 2011 campaign coaching the running backs at NC State, his 16th year in the profession.
 In his lone season with the Wolfpack, his backs logged four individual 100+ yard performances for the first time since 2007.